tbronchain/vps-setup/README.md

 Then hit `wg_on` when connected to your Wireguard tunnel and `wg_off` when off.

 It would be easy to quickly change this function if you want if to be automatically done.
 You could also implement some sort of auto detection, but I am quite happy to keep it manual.

+## Improvements

+- more versatile config
+- avoid use of any workarounds and only follow best practices
+- remote execution